 Canon's touchscreens make changing camera settings easy, including via the consistently excellent menu structure and the handy "Q" button (showing the Quick Control screen).

-As we discuss this camera's physical design, consider that most of the buttons and controls are customizable, able to perform different functions.
+As we discuss this camera's physical design, consider that most of the buttons and controls are customizable, and able to perform a myriad of functions.

 Use the site's camera product image comparison tool to visually compare the Canon EOS R5 Mark II with many other camera models.